Hiking up Murchison Falls-Experiencing the Power of Nature

 The Incredible Top of Murchison Falls Hike – a Natural Scenic Wonder – a Historic Spot

 Hiking up Murchison Falls -Top of the Falls Hike -The Top of Murchison Falls Hike (also called Kabalega or Kabalega Falls after the King of Bunyoro) it is part of the British Discoverer’s Baker Trail.
 Hippos capsized Samuel and Florence Baker as they approached the Falls.
-It was Winston Churchill who came down the trail to take a boat from at the bottom of the Falls and journey to Khartoum in a ship.
+It was Winston Churchill who came down this trail.
+From the bottom of the Falls and journey to Khartoum in a ship.
 It was Ernest Hemingway who crashed here with his wife and were stranded until they were rescued.

 The Falls are part of the fabulous Western Rift Escarpment, and from the top, it is quite a scene to behold for visitors to the park.

 The Hike usually is 45 minutes long.
 You need to be moderately fit to do it.
 If you are physically unable to do the Hike, you return with the Boat downriver to the Paraa area.
 Most visitors to the Park do the “Top of the Falls Hike” it has become an integral part of a Safari that takes in Murchison Falls Park.